ZSzabo-85/Snort-Lab/README.md

 ### Command Injection

-The attacker initially submitted a standard IP address to verify connectivity, which resulted in a successful ping response with no packet loss.
+The attacker first submitted a standard IP address to verify connectivity, which resulted in a successful ping response with no packet loss.

 Further testing involved injecting additional system commands into the input field to observe whether they would be executed on the target system.

-Common commands can be used:
+Common commands:
 - `whoami` - Current user
 - `ls` - List files / directories in the current location
 - `ip a` - list interfaces and IP addresses